elicialzy/plagiarism-detector/retrain-codes/README.md

 ## Directory
-[assets/](assets/) - contains necessary datasets for testing the continuous learning pipeline [a relative link](lambda-custom-bert/) - contains scripts for deploying lambda function to trigger SageMaker Training Job for our custom BERT model
+[assets/](assets/) - contains necessary datasets for testing the continuous learning pipeline [lambda-custom-bert/](lambda-custom-bert/) - contains scripts for deploying lambda function to trigger SageMaker Training Job for our custom BERT model
-[a relative link](lambda-custom-ml/) - contains scripts for deploying lambda function to trigger SageMaker Training Job for our custom logistic regression model
+[lambda-custom-ml/](lambda-custom-ml/) - contains scripts for deploying lambda function to trigger SageMaker Training Job for our custom logistic regression model
-[a relative link](train-custom-bert/) - contains scripts for dockerizing BERT model training and uploading it onto ECR [a relative link](train-custom-ml/) - contains scripts for dockerizing logistic regression model training and uploading it onto ECR
+[train-custom-bert/](train-custom-bert/) - contains scripts for dockerizing BERT model training and uploading it onto ECR [train-custom-ml/](train-custom-ml/) - contains scripts for dockerizing logistic regression model training and uploading it onto ECR

 ## Steps
 1. Follow the steps in train-custom-bert